 NJ Arts and Culture Administrators of Color

 New Jersey Arts and Culture Administrators of Color (NJACAC) is a network of professional arts administrators of color dedicated to advancing efforts related to equity, diversity, and inclusion within New Jersey’s arts community.
-This initiative is a partnership between New Jersey Theatre Alliance (NJTA), the state’s service organization for professional producing theatre companies, ArtPride New Jersey, the state’s largest arts service and advocacy organization, Newark Symphony Hall, and New Jersey State Council on the Arts.
+This initiative is a partnership between New Jersey Theatre Alliance (NJTA), the state’s service organization for professional producing theatre companies, ArtPride New Jersey, the state’s largest arts service and advocacy organization, and New Jersey State Council on the Arts.
 New Jersey Theatre Alliance spearheads this project to provide self-identified people of color working in the state’s arts organizations a safe space to connect, and a platform to share their expertise, experiences, and creativity.

 NJACAC’s objective is to connect, empower, and cultivate professional arts and cultural leaders throughout the Garden State.
 The program aims to build a community that affords members the opportunity to develop personal and professional connections, share resources, and foster emerging leaders.